louketo/louketo-proxy/README.md

 When used as sidecar, or when set with multiple instances on different upstreams, you must ensure that cookies domain and cookies encryption key are shared by all instances.

+Multiple gatekeepers may be set up: if you are using cookies to authenticate, you must:
+1. Deploy multiple instances with the same encryption secret
+2. Define a common domain for cookies to be shared

 ### Operations